grighetto/java-driver/features/logging/README.md

 ### Setup

-The driver uses [SLF4J](http://www.slf4j.org) to emit log messages; but being a library, it does not attempt to configure any specific logging framework itself.
+DataStax Java driver uses the popular [SLF4J](http://www.slf4j.org) library to emit log messages; SLF4J has the advantage of providing a logging API that is entirely decoupled from concrete implementations, letting client applications free to seamlessly connect SLF4J to their preferred logging backend.

+The driver itself does not attempt to configure any concrete logging framework.
-It is up to client applications using the driver to correctly set up their classpath and runtime configuration to be able to correctly capture log messages emitted by the driver.
+It is up to client applications using the driver to correctly set up their classpath and runtime configuration to be able to capture log messages emitted by the driver.

-Concretely, client applications need to provide, at runtime, a _binding_ to any logging framework of their choice that is [compatible with SLF4J](http://www.slf4j.org/manual.html#swapping).
+Concretely, client applications need to provide, at runtime, a *binding* to any logging framework of their choice that is [compatible with SLF4J](http://www.slf4j.org/manual.html#swapping).

-If your application is built with Maven, this usually involves adding one dependency to your POM file.
+If your application is built with Maven, this usually involves adding one (runtime) dependency to your POM file.
 For example, if you intend to use [Logback](http://logback.qos.ch), add the following dependency:

 ```xml